louisdh/lioness/README.md

 Lioness is a high-level programming language designed for mathematical purposes.
 This project includes a lexer, parser, compiler and interpreter.
 All of these are 100% written in Swift with no dependencies.

-Lioness is inspired by Swift in terms of its syntax, and inspired by shader languages (e.g. GLSL) for its feature set.
+The syntax of Lioness is inspired by Swift, and its feature set is akin to shader languages such as GLSL.

-The standard library (abbreviated: stdlib) contains basic functions for number manipulation, such as: max/min, ceil, floor, trigonometry, etc. However, functions to calculate prime numbers and the like are not considered relevant for the standard library.
+The standard library (abbreviated: stdlib) contains basic functions for number manipulation, including: max/min, ceil, floor, trigonometry, etc. However, more trivial functions, such as to calculate prime numbers, are not considered relevant for the standard library.

-## Source example
+## Source examples
 The following Lioness code calculates factorials recursively:

 ```